 Listen to them and see how they communicate, whether they are loud or quiet.
 Each herd differs.
 Obviously, during the rut, the calls will be different, but you can after some time get a feel for how this group speaks to one another.

 Practice makes perfect

 Get to know your elk call.
 It’s no good locating the perfect spot to hunt if you are unable to effectively use your call.
 Even those who have used calls previously should practice with new calls.

 Watch videos and follow along with the sounds of the elk.
 In this way you learn exactly what you need to do to sound like an elk, rather than a cat whose tail has just been trodden on.
 Unusual sounds spook elk, who will leave the area in a heartbeat.

-- Secure your call: use a strap to keep your call about your person.
+Use a strap to keep your call about your person.
 You need to be ready to seize your weapon and take the shot as soon as an opportunity presents itself.
-Some hunters strap their calls to their bow.
+Some hunters strap their calls to their bow when hunting up close.

 Sound: Cow and calf (herd talk)

 Specific features: Two pack, cow and calf for effective herd talk

 Best use: Excellent for luring bulls over by creating herd talk

 Description: The Primos Hoochie Pack Call allows hunters to create the social, talking sounds of cows and calves, a sound that is proven to draw bulls over.
 They are a little larger than more traditional reed calls, but they will easily fit in the hand.